Complete our Teacher Leadership Program at Marylhurst

 The Teacher Leadership program prepares you as an experienced educator to improve your knowledge and skills in the area of leadership.
 These skills can be applied in the classroom, on a team or at the school, district, state and national levels.
 In Teacher Leadership courses, you will explore leadership roles and styles, current educational issues and effective leadership strategies.
 As a student, you will develop your own leadership capacity to impact change within your realm of influence.

-Curriculum in the Teacher Leadership Program
+Learning Outcomes of the Teacher Leadership Program

 While completing the Teacher Leadership Program, you will be expected to demonstrate proficiency in the following learning outcomes: